danbz/aesthetic-programming/source/acknowledgments.md

 "p5.js community - for the contribution of promoting coding and \
 visual literacy via open source tools and documentation", "Magda Tyżlik-Carver and Christian Ulrik Andersen - for teaching \
-Software Studies course in parallel to Aesthetic Programming", "Instructors of the course - AP: \
+Software Studies course in parallel to Aesthetic Programming, as well as \
+their critical comments on the draft",
+"Instructors of the course - AP: \
 Frederik Westergaard, Nils Rungholm Jensen, Tobias Stenberg, \
 Malthe Stavning Erslev, Ann Karring, Simone Morrison, \